-The accompanying Special Purpose Financial Statement (the "Statement") includes costs incurred under Task Order Number AID-306-TO-15-00073 under Indefinite Delivery Indefinite Quantity (IDIQ) No. AID-306-I-14-00013 for USAID's Musharikat program for the period December 1, 2019 through September 1, 2020.
-Because the Statement presents only a selected portion of the operations of DAI Global, LLC, it is not intended to and does not present the financial position, changes in net assets, or cash flows of DAI Global, LLC.
-The information in this Statement is presented in accordance with the requirements specified by the Office of the Special Inspector General for Afghanistan Reconstruction ("SIGAR") and is specific to the Task Order.
+The accompanying Special Purpose Financial Statement (the "Statement") includes costs incurred under Task Order Number AID-306-TO-15-00062 under Indefinite Delivery Indefinite Quantity (IDIQ) No. AID-306-I-14-00013 for USAID's Afghan Women's in the Economy (WIE) for the period December 1, 2019 through August 31, 2020.
+Because the Statement presents only a selected portion of the operations of DAI Global LLC, it is not intended to and does not present the financial position, changes in net assets, or cash flows of DAI Global, LLC.
+The information in this Statement is presented in accordance with the requirements specified by the Office of the Special Inspector General for Afghanistan Reconstruction ("SIGAR") and is specific to the aforementioned Federal Task Order.
 Therefore, some amounts presented in this Statement may differ from amounts presented in, or used in the preparation of, the basic financial statements.